 7. Overshot Their Longevity Outlook – Modern advances in medicine are enhancing the quality and prolonging life.
 This means you can’t rely on the terminal age of your family members to plan for your own retirement needs.
 Don’t regret only planning your finances to last you until you’re in your 80’s when one of you may live to 100.

 8. Improper Balance – Some people spend years of retirement fearful of losing their nest egg and end up putting all their money into CDs and savings accounts.
 This may prevent you from living to enjoy it!
 Thus, becoming someone who is well into retirement and nearly out of money, blaming the banks and/or the government for low-interest rates; while overlooking inflation and natural economic cycles that may have been the real culprit.

 10. Hidden Risks – Don’t let the whims of the market dictate your financial success with an outdated systematic withdrawal plan.
 Instead, retirees should implement a sound income strategy plan that helps overcome the unpredictable nature of sequence of return risk.
-(To learn how -click link)
+Click here to learn more.